OMetaVR/OMetaVR/README.md

 When I'm not coding or designing, you can often find me exploring my other passions.
 I have a love for music and enjoy singing in my free time.
 Additionally, I have interests in woodworking and 3D printing, which allow me to enjoy crafting unique pieces and useful tools that combine functionality and aesthetic appeal!

-I believe that my diverse skill set and interests allow me to bring a fresh perspective to my work.
-I'm always eager to learn new technologies and techniques to enhance my abilities as a designer and developer.

 If you have any exciting projects or ideas, I'd love to collaborate and bring them to life.
 Feel free to reach out to me through the contact information provided below.
 I look forward to hearing from you!

 ## 🎨 Graphic Design Skills